kartik-v/strength-meter/README.md

 ### Plugin Options
 The plugin supports these following options:

+### language
+_string_ language configuration for the plugin to enable the plugin to display messages for your locale (you must set the ISO code for the language).
+You can have multiple language widgets on the same page.
+Note you must load the language specific locale file `strength-meter-<LANG>.js` available in the `js/locales` folder of the plugin.
+The file must be loaded after `strength-meter.js`.

 #### showMeter
 _boolean_ whether the strength meter is to be displayed.
 Defaults to `true`.